datacite/blog/_posts/2016-07-01-relaunching-datacite-search.md

 This week we relaunched [DataCite Search](https://search.datacite.org), providing a more user-friendly interface to search DataCite metadata, and additional information not available before.

 The new search uses a single entry box for queries, and filters for **resource type**, **publication year** and **data center**.
 A new **Cite** button will generate a citation in several popular citation styles, as well as bibtex and RIS formats.
-Users who sign in using their ORCID credentials can add works to their ORCID record using the DataCite Search and Link service.
+Users who sign in using their ORCID credentials can add works to their ORCID record using the DataCite Search and Link service, and will find a menu shortcut to a page with all DataCite DOIs associated with their ORCID ID.

 ![](/assets/images/2016/07/search.png)